cubeworx/cbwxannounce/README.md

 CubeWorx Minecraft Server LAN Announcer
 ==============

 This image is a self-contained Minecraft Server announcer to make it easier to run multiple minecraft servers on the same host and make them them disoverable as LAN games for respective Bedrock Edition & Java Edition clients.
-It is intended for use in the upcoming CubeWork ecosystem but is also being provided for use in the Minecraft community.
+It is intended for use in the upcoming CubeWorx ecosystem but is also being provided for use in the Minecraft community.

 ## Quickstart